fixm-ccb/fixm-user-manual-4.3.0-testing/docs/home.md

 ## Guidance on FIXM Releases

-This edition of the FIXM User Manual provides guidance for [FIXM Core 4.3.0](https://fixm.aero/release.html?rel=FIXM-4.3.0&ret=core), the [FF-ICE Application 1.1.0](https://fixm.aero/release.html?rel=FFICE-Msg-1.1.0&ret=app) and the [Basic Application 1.1.0](https://fixm.aero/release.html?rel=Basic-Msg-1.1.0&ret=app).
+This edition of the FIXM User Manual provides guidance for [FIXM Core 4.3.0], the [FF-ICE Application 1.1.0] and the [Basic Application 1.1.0].

-Guidance for previous releases is available on [FIXM.aero](https://www.fixm.aero).
+Guidance for previous releases is available on [FIXM.aero].

 ## Content and Target audience